ProfRandom/WCB-Dev/Canon Files/✓ Geotic Planemos.md

+## Abstract
+**Major Topics:**
+- Defines **Geotic planemos** as **habitable** terrestrial-class worlds (rocky–metallic composition) where humans can survive with minimal adaptation.
+- Establishes parameter corridors wider than Gaeans but still viable for Earth-based life:
+  - Mass (m): 0.30–3.35 ⨁
+  - Density (ρ): 0.85–1.25 ⨁
+  - Surface Gravity (g): 0.60–1.65 ⨁
+  - Radius (r): 0.60–1.50 ⨁
+  - Escape Velocity (vₑ): 0.65–1.50 ⨁
+- Emphasizes that density is tightly bounded to ensure terrestrial composition, while mass and radius are more flexible.
+- Geotics may require **atmospheric processing, infrastructure, or selective siting**, but can still yield shirtsleeve environments.

+**Key Terms & Symbols:**
+- **Geotic** — Habitable terrestrial-class planemo.
+- **m, ρ, g, r, vₑ** — Fundamental planemo parameters (Earth-relative).
+- **Marginal Earth-twins** — Near the edge of Gaean ranges.
+- **Super-Earths (high-gravity Geotics)** — Heavier but still habitable.
+- **Cooler, lighter Earthlikes** — Lower-pressure, lower-gravity variants.

+**Cross-Check Notes:**
+- All **Gaeans** are Geotics, but not all Geotics are Gaeans.
+- Broader corridors allow for habitability beyond strict shirtsleeve optimum.
+- Complements **Gaean** and **Gravity One Corridor** entries by defining the wider viable zone.

+---
+---

 ## Geotic
 **Geotic** := ⟨ m ∧ ρ ∧ g ∧ r ∧ vₑ ⟩
   m := ⟨0.30 ∧ 3.35⟩⨁